 When you try to implement change in an association set in its ways, a “no” often means “not right now.”
 The best results come from being open to criticism of your ideas.
 We must all accept our own fallibility.
 Nobody is right 100 percent of the time, and that’s okay!
 Take your idea, sharpen it and bring it back to the table with more information.

 Back when I was young and full of energy, I had a supervisor who would often reject my ideas.
 But she was never dismissive.
 She would walk me through her side of the story and explain why it wasn’t the right time.
 This wasn’t lip service; in fact, it gave me a better look at the organization and the overall economic environment.
 It all came down to timing and what I could do to change tack.
 Her feedback helped to develop my ideas into more fully-formed and relevant plans.
 Not all management can afford to be so generous with their time, but those who are can be a valuable resource.

 Even if no one offers feedback to you on a plate, use your initiative to weed it out.
 My favourite question is “why?”
 Asking it makes me feel like a 4-year-old, but it reaps results.

 And so on until you get results, or they walk away.
 Exhaust people with the question to get to the root of an issue.

-If you’ve worked with feedback, brought multiple ideas to the table, and the organization is still not open to any kind of change, my advice is to find one that is.
+If you’ve worked with feedback and brought multiple ideas to the table but the organization is still not open to any kind of change, my advice is to find one that is.
 This may sound cynical, but there’s no point waiting around in a stagnant environment.
-Know what is going to make you happy at an association and recognize when it might be time to move on.
+Know what is going to make you happy at an association, and recognize when it might be time to move on.